-If you suspect a California trustee theft, you have several options, including:
+If you suspect a trustee stole from the estate, you have several options:

-- Immediately contact an experienced Riverside trust lawyer for guidance.
+- First of all, contact an experienced Riverside trust lawyer for guidance.

 - Request an accounting of the trust funds from the trustee.